grafana/grafana/docs/sources/explore/explore-inspector.md

 ## Inspector tasks

-Tasks you can perform in the inspector are described below.
+You can perform a variety of tasks in the Explore inspector.

 ### Open the Inspector